 What kind of wedding outerwear should you wear as the bride?
 We’ll tell you!
 Make sure you’re a VIP member (it’s free!) or you’ll miss out on future tips like these.

-It’s hot outside right now, but September is just around the corner and then do you know what’s coming?
+Halloween is just around the corner and do you know what comes next?

-I know, way to bring down the summer party, Emma!
+I know, way to bring down the fall party, Emma!